bobbrady/flask-uwsgi-nginx-dockerized/README.md

 **Model Entities**

-- Users: Stand-Alone for Auth to API only
+- User: Stand-Alone for Auth to API only
-- Stores to Item: 1-to-Many, lazy loading
+- Store to Item: 1-to-Many, Lazy Loading

 ### Users and JWT